Nido Qubein: Honors

 In 2000, Qubein was inducted into the Horatio Alger Association of Distinguished Americans.
-In 1999, Qubein was honored with the Distinguished Alumni Award from the University of North Carolina at Greensboro Bryan School of Business & Economics.
+In 1999, Qubein was honored with the Distinguished Alumnus Award from the University of North Carolina at Greensboro Bryan School of Business & Economics.
 In 2000, Toastmasters International awarded him their Golden Gavel Medal.
 He was awarded the National Ethnic Coalition of Organizations' Ellis Island Medal of Honor.
+In 2009, he was awarded an Honorary Doctor of Letters in humanities degree from the University of North Carolina at Greensboro.
 In 2012, he was awarded the Daughters of the American Revolution Americanism Medal.

 In early 2017, High Point University announced that it would name its new basketball arena and conference center for Qubein and his wife, Mariana.
 Construction on the new facility started in 2018 and opened in September 2021.